hermannhueck/datastax-workshop-examples-scala/README.md

 # Datastax Workshop Examples implemented in Scala
 ### (short name: datastax-workshop-examples-scala)

-This project requires Java 8.
-Before starting sbt check with: *java -version*

-It uses the *sbt* build tool.

 This project contains five sub projects - one built on the base of the previous one: